gauravsuman007/tailscale-docker-mod/README.md

-# The Tailscale universal Docker mod
+# The Tailscale universal Docker mod with EXIT node enabled

 This Docker mod lets you slipstream Tailscale into [linuxserver.io](https://linuxserver.io) containers.
-This lets you have applications join your tailnet.
+This lets you have applications join your tailnet and potentially route all your traffic through an exit node

 ## Configuration

+The mod is available prebuilt on my dockerhub, use it by defining the mod in the environemnet variable list as:
+`DOCKER_MODS=gauravsuman007/tailscale-docker-mod`

 The Docker mod exposes a bunch of environment variables that you can use to configure it.